Last modified: September 14, 2023

 Your Interview Privacy Settings

-Also, please be aware that that your account will remain visible to other users of the Services and the general public regardless of your interview privacy settings.
+Also, please be aware that that your account profile will remain visible to other users of the Services and the general public regardless of your interview privacy settings.

 Our Use of Your Information

 - to share with our third party partners in order to provide you with a service you use or request.
-For example, StoryCorps may share your Personally Identifiable Information and User Content with third parties for data storage and hosting, and the U.S. Library of Congress for archiving purposes.
+For example, StoryCorps may share your Personally Identifiable Information and Interview Content with third parties for data storage and hosting, and the U.S. Library of Congress for archiving purposes.
 This Section applies to any and all third party websites, services and applications that you access through the Services or that are used or will be used by StoryCorps to provide the Services, even if not expressly named herein;

 - to communicate with you and respond to you regarding the Services, content, features and products you use or that we think may interest you;